JonahLeggett/ML_Algo_Options_Trading/README.md

-## Data Collection and Preparation (10 points)
+## Data Collection and Preparation (

-* API calls from multiple sourses, working on multiple databases created by using Python and Python library.
+* API calls from multiple sourses, working on different databases created by using Python and following Python libraries.

 #### Libraries